 The plaque comprises fatty substances, cholesterol, cellular waste, and other factors.
 As it builds up in the artery walls, the arteries harden and narrow, making it harder for blood to flow through them.

-- More than two thirds of adults in the United States are thought to be overweight or obese
+- More than two thirds of adults in the United States are

 - Weight gain results when, over time, people eat and drink more calories than they burn